dmyerscough/salteval/README.md

     - name: /etc/passwd
 ```

-Check to see if the object is a directory
+Check to see if an object is a directory

 ```yaml
 testing_directory: